 Lumbar sympathetic blocks sympathectomy has been described as an effective pain management treatment strategy for several causes of chronic pain since the early 1900s.
-The first reports of a lumbar sympathetic block technique, as well as sympatholysis, was in the 1920s.
+The first reports of a lumbar sympathetic block technique, as well as sympatholysis, were in the 1920s.
 The conditions for which this treatment has been effectively implemented include lower extremity complex regional pain syndrome (CRPS) and various conditions resulting in circulatory insufficiency in the lower extremity such as Buerger's disease, embolic occlusions, frostbite, vasospastic disease, and peripheral arterial disease.
 Other possible indications may include phantom limb pain, hyperhidrosis, and postherpetic neuralgia.
-Procedural techniques have evolved with the involvement of fluoroscopy, with chemical neurolysis approaches, and with radiofrequency thermocoagulation approaches.
+Procedural techniques have evolved with the involvement of fluoroscopy, chemical neurolysis approaches, and radiofrequency thermocoagulation approaches.

 Surgical procedures, although not as common, have also been documented and performed.
 An overview of interventional procedural anatomy, physiology, indications, contraindications, complications, and interventional technique is provided for the practitioner to improve understanding and outcomes as well as to help minimize mortality and other adverse effects.